pseudope/algorithms/README.md

 # algorithms

 Selected codes about the algorithm problems solved by me would be uploaded.
+All the codes are written in python3.

 ## Problem Sourses:
 * [BOJ] Baekjoon Online Judge (https://www.acmicpc.net/)